Cannon family

 The Cannon family is a prominent U.S. political family in the states of Utah, Nevada and Idaho which descends from the 19th century marriage of George Cannon and Ann Quayle before their emigration from Peel, Isle of Man.
-The family's most notable member was their oldest son George Q. Cannon.
+The family's most powerful politician was their oldest son George Q. Cannon.
 The family is connected by marriage to the Bennion, Taylor, Wells and Young political families.